Vanden Plas: Daimler DS 420

 Austin was joined in BMC by Jaguar with its new subsidiary Daimler.
 Production of Princess limousines ended in 1968 when they were replaced with Daimler DS420 limousines (Jaguar had acquired Daimler in 1960) built by Vanden Plas on a lengthened Jaguar Mark X platform.
 The DS420 was produced at the Kingsbury Lane Vanden Plas factory until it closed in November 1979.

-The British Leyland overall holding company board decided in 1967 there were insufficient funds in the group advertising budget to cope with marketing in North America the Daimler brand as well as Jaguar.
-This decision was later changed but Vanden Plas is used in North America instead of Daimler on Jaguar's top luxury models.
-Ownership of the Vanden Plas name stayed with the Rover Group so when Rover was sold Jaguar was obliged to stop using Vanden Plas in the United Kingdom though it continues to do so in America.
+The British Leyland board decided in 1967 there were insufficient funds for marketing the Daimler brand in North America, as well as Jaguar.
+From that point, Vanden Plas was used in North America instead of Daimler on Jaguar's top luxury models.
+Ownership of the Vanden Plas name stayed with the Rover Group, so when Jaguar was sold off, it was obliged to stop using Vanden Plas in the United Kingdom, although it continued to do so in America.
 Within the UK a Daimler Double-Six Vanden Plas became a plain Daimler Double-Six.